ocupop/refed-website/src/_states/mississippi.md

       sale_after_date_permitted: true
       donation_after_date_premitted: true
   liability_protection:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview:
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    summary:
     link_url:
     legislation:
       - title: Miss.
 Code Ann. § 95-7-1
         type_of_protection: Civil
-        when_protection_will_not_apply: 'Donor not protected in cases of gross negligence, recklessness, or intentional misconduct; ultimate distributor is protected from liability in actions based on strict liability'
+        when_protection_will_not_apply: 'Donor not protected in cases of gross negligence, recklessness, or intentional misconduct; ultimate distributor is protected from liability in actions based on strict liability.'
         who_is_protected: >-
           Donor: Individual, corporation, partnership, organization, or
-          association
+          association<br>

           Distributor: Nonprofit/charitable organization
-        eligible_recipients: Nonprofit or charitable organization
+        eligible_recipients:
         standards_for_donated_food: 'Food must appear fit for human consumption; includes food not readily marketable due to appearance, freshness, grade, or surplus.
-Nonprofits distributing donated food must label it as not for resale and stating that they are not liable for any injury due to the condition of the food'
+Nonprofits distributing donated food must label it as not for resale and stating that they are not liable for any injury due to the condition of the food.'
-        protections_apply_when_recipient_pays_for_donated_food: Does not specify
+        protections_apply_when_recipient_pays_for_donated_food: 'No'
         protections_apply_to_direct_donations: 'No'
         additional_protections:
   tax_incentives: